CMS muon track measurement

 - anomalies in the distribution that might indicate a bias in the detector or in the data

-- clues to how particles that result from collisions behave in CMS and the LHC.
+- clues about particles that result from collisions behave in CMS and the LHC.

-Students should be divided into small groups.
+Students should be divided into small groups, preferably of two.
 Each group should have a tally sheet.
 They should study the sheet before beginning.

 - Choose the dataset assigned by your teacher.
 If you do not have a teacher or a physicist working with you, e-mail us for assistance choosing a dataset - the sooner the better.

 - Advance through the events, only stopping for dimuons.
-Dimuon events have two long tracks that pass into to blue muon chambers in one or both of the two views.
+Dimuon events have two long red tracks that pass beyond ECal (the smaller blue cylinder in the event image) and usually as far as or beyond the HCal Outer section (the larger yellow cylinder).
+Outside HCal Outer, the tracks are often accompanied by red boxes that represent muon chambers that the tracks intersected.
 All else is treated as background.

 - Place tick marks for each angle measured in the tally sheet, using the closest values that appear in the sheet.
 (For example, 17 degrees is closest to 10 and 23 degrees is closest to 30.)
 This will allow us to record numbers of events in bins representing 20 degree intervals.